Temporary Restricted License

 - Cannot perform delegated functions.
 A temporary license holder can only perform the tasks in which they have been deemed competent by a licensed MLT

-- Required to write the CSMLS exam to a maximum of 2 consecutive times
+- Valid to write the CSMLS exam to a maximum of 2 consecutive times

 - The applicant’s progress can be reviewed at any time by the NSCMLT Registrar

 These restrictions are meant to ensure that the temporary license holder is never in a situation where they do not have the ability to consult a licensed MLT for assistance.

 NSCMLT defines “direct supervision” as having a licensed MLT in direct eye contact to the temporary restricted license holder.
 The supervisor will continually monitor the performance to ensure quality standards and best practice are upheld and be readily accessible for assistance or needed intervention.
 The supervisor will provide feedback to the temporary license holders so they will know what areas they are progressing in or where they need to improve.
 A supervisor will provide immediate feedback on critical incidents and provide positive steps to be taken to improve.